direct mail list

 • Zip Code

-Since all this information already lives somewhere within this massive spreadsheet, it's just a matter of deleting the data that isn't needed.
+Since all this information already lives somewhere within this massive spreadsheet, it's just a matter getting the right data into the right columns, and either deleting the data that isn't needed, or (if you're using a CRM), mapping out the appropriate fields and uploading your entire list into your CRM.

 Making a List: Things to Watch Out For

-As you're deciding which recipients and information to weed out of your list, there are a few things you'll want to keep in mind:
+Before you move onto the next step of the marketing process, and as you're deciding which recipients and information to weed out of your list, there are a few things you'll want to keep in mind.

 1. Don't send mail to owner-occupied properties.